Arcadia depicts a place set apart from the rest of the world where a Golden Age of security and tranquility can still be remembered.

 - In the Dreamworks Mr. Peabody & Sherman film, there is a scene where the main characters time-travel to Renaissance-era Florence, Italy.
 There they meet Leonardo Da Vinci, Mona Lisa, and overall their visit there was much more peaceful and relaxing than other time periods like The French Revolution or The Trojan War.

-- The Wind in the Willows: The Piper at the Gates of Dawn - basically Arcadia taken Up to Eleven, considering the rest of the book is pretty much set in Arcadia to start with.
+- The Wind in the Willows: The Piper at the Gates of Dawn - basically an exaggerated version of Arcadia, considering the rest of the book is pretty much set in Arcadia to start with.

 - The visit to El Dorado in Voltaire's Candide.